-Halloween is almost upon us, and after a long year, you and your family might be ready to celebrate.
-Since Halloween falls on a weekend this year, consider taking a road trip – or flight – to a Halloween destination.
+Halloween is almost upon us, and after several Covid years, you and your family might be ready to celebrate.
+Since Halloween falls near a weekend this year, consider taking a road trip – or flight – to a Halloween destination.
 Throughout the country, towns in nearly every state go all out for the spooky holiday.
 Here are 7 of the best towns to visit to enjoy the Halloween spirit this year.

 1. Salem, Massachusetts

 Visiting Salem, Massachusetts is an absolute treat for fans of the mysterious and magical at any time of the year, but it is especially exciting at Halloween.
 Salem is famous for the witch trials of 1692, and the residents of the town embrace their history.
 You can enjoy ghost tours, museums, creepy cemeteries, and witchcraft and magic stores all year.
 If you are visiting at Halloween, you have your choice of adult and family-friendly entertainment, such as Halloween Speakeasies, The Official Salem Witches’ Halloween Ball, and Slightly Spooky Salem Tours for Kids & Families.

 Sleepy Hollow, New York, is another legendary town in the U.S.’s Halloween history.
 Famous for being the setting of Washington Irving’s “The Legend of Sleep Hollow,” the story of the Headless Horseman, it also boasts cemetery tours, haunted hayrides, and visits to historic homes.
 The Headless Horseman even makes an appearance.

 3. Independence, Kansas

 Independence, Kansas, hosts the state’s largest tourist event, the 9-day Neewollah event.
 In recent years, up to 75,000 visitors have attended the city’s parades, carnivals, fun runs, and other activities.
 If you are interested in a less spooky and more family-friendly getaway, this event is for you.